WELCOME | Remarks from MC

 KEYNOTE l Economic Diversification in Africa: The Value Addition Imperative Toward Realizing AfCFTA

-Covid caught the world flat footed when it comes to having local self-sufficiency in many key areas as the pandemic seriously impacted global supply chains.
+Covid caught the world flat-footed when it comes to having local self-sufficiency in many key areas as the pandemic seriously impacted global supply chains.
 While the orientation toward global commerce is returning as the pandemic subsides, more countries have determined to build greater domestic capacity.
 Africa needs to follow suit and assess which products/ commodities currently imported really need to be produced at home.
 AfCFTA which offers the incentive of a $3 trillion, 1.5 billion potential market, should be promoted and leveraged to encourage investment in Made in Africa goods that can replace imports and build local self sufficiency and increase resilience to global shocks.

 10h20